pearcej/cpp4python/_sources/Exception_Handling/ExceptionHandling.rst

     	return 0;
     }

-will catch the fact that an exception is raised by ``div`` and will instead print the error back to the user.
+This will catch the fact that an exception is raised by ``div`` and will instead print the error back to the user.
 This means that the program will not terminate but instead will continue on to the next statements.